NoahAlting/MSc_thesis/meetings/minutes_week6.md

 - Chen et al. 2023 (ML UAV, use it's vegetation features)

-- randomforest
+- deepforest

 ## Discussed about project

-- dont go into ML
+- dont go into deeplearning

 - focus on lidar